WebEngineering-FHNW/hs19-cr-webec-ge-AndiSwiss/README.md

 ## Project grading

-(I'm finished and ready for grading...)
+(I'm finished and ready for grading.)
 < to be filled by lecturer>